 To understand the context, let’s look at the value chain from the patient’s perspective: patients receiving care, providers delivering care and payers paying for that care.
 Remember the last time you went to see a doctor?
 There’s a high chance that while you were telling them your story, answering their questions, and putting forward your concerns, they would seemingly not pay attention but be hidden behind a computer screen.
 Why?
 Because of a system that is paranoid about numbers and documentation.
 Maybe that’s for justified legal reasons; maybe it’s for necessary billing reasons; or maybe it is for delivering better care through carefully tracking a patient’s story over time?
 The answer is likely to be all of the above.
 But shouldn’t it really be only about the latter?
 Today’s reality of a so-called fee-for-service system leads to an unprecedented pressure to produce.
 The system incentives numbers and quantity of services, products and procedures rather than rewarding the quality of care.
 It makes a doctor’s life resemble more the job of an accountant than a life at the forefront of patients’ needs.

 So far so good.
 Other than an unpleasant feeling at the doctor’s office, what precisely is the issue?The content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.